 Once the software has been installed and the Packaging Machine has been verified and shut down, you are ready to finalize the layer.

-Note: When you finalize a Layer, the Packaging Machine may be deleted to minimize storage space used.
+Note: When you finalize a Layer, Unidesk may delete the Packaging Machine to minimize storage space used.

 When the Layer has been verified and is ready to finalize:

 - Return to the Management Console.